 Havering Council has an on-line borough map from which cycle routes can be viewed by selecting the “cycling” checkbox.
 With the cycling option selected, the page looks like this.
 The on-line map is here.

 Below are a number organisations which invite people to join them on their rides.
-Any Havering Cyclists led rides are listed under Calendar and Events
+Any Havering Cyclists are shown on our news section.

 - Here is the Hubbub list of events.

 - The local Havering group of Cycling UK